xnuinside/simple-ddl-parser/README.md

 However, now all fields that only work in certain dialects and are not part of the basic SQL notation will only be shown if you choose the correct output_mode.

+### New Dialects support
+1. Added as possible output_modes new Dialects:
+- Databrics SQL like 'databricks',
+- Vertica as 'vertica',
+- SqliteFields as 'sqlite',
+- PostgreSQL as 'postgres'

+Full list of supported dialects you can find in dict - `supported_dialects`:

+`from simple_ddl_parser import supported_dialects`

+Currently supported: ['redshift', 'spark_sql', 'mysql', 'bigquery', 'mssql', 'databrics', 'sqlite', 'vertics', 'ibm_db2', 'postgres', 'oracle', 'hql', 'snowflake', 'sql']

+If you don't see dialect that you want to use - open issue with description and links to Database docs or use one of existed dialects.

 ### Snowflake updates:
-4. For some reasons, 'CLONE' statement in SNOWFLAKE was parsed into 'like' key in output.
+1. For some reasons, 'CLONE' statement in SNOWFLAKE was parsed into 'like' key in output.
 Now it was changed to 'clone' - inner structure of output stay the same as previously.

+### MySQL updates:
+1. Engine statement now parsed correctly.
+Previously, output was always '='.

+### BigQuery updates:
+1. Word 'schema' totally removed from output. `Dataset` used instead of `schema` in BigQuery dialect.

 **v0.32.1**
 ### Minor Fixes